myihsan/myihsan.github.io/_posts/2019-10-14-time-to-use-diffable-data-source.markdown

 ### iOS 13/macOS 10.15 or Later

 The biggest obstruct we have to face since we can just update our table/collection view with `reloadData()` without animation and exceptions caused by the animation.

-### No documentation

-There is no documentation at all for now, so it's hard to solve issues we didn't expect.

-### No Support for Cell Content Change Animation

-Like I mentioned above, it only handles the animation for **insertion**, **deletion**, and **rearrangement**.
-If the new cell is not equal to the old cell, the animation will be a deletion for the old cell and an inserting for the new cell.
-Otherwise, the animation will be just a rearrangement for the cell without any cell content change.

-There is a new protocol in Xcode 11 named `Identifiable`, it seems suitable to combine with `Hashable` to determine a cell content change by `newItem.id == oldItem.id && newItem != oldItem`.
-But there is nothing change after I implement `Identifiable`.
-I am not sure if I have done something wrong since there is no documentation at all.

 ## Conclusion